BrunoffNo13/TestFlatDoc/body.md

 This endpoint confirms if a client already exists.
 This endpoint has an optional shallow call

 This endpoint is demoed via &quot;Flow1A&quot; of the ApiV2FlowGuide.
+NKB
 ![](RackMultipart20220608-1-mjrzu0_html_ec891a2f1493e428.png)

 Required Parameters:

-- Reference – this is external unique reference for the client.
+- **reference** – this is external unique reference for the client.
 Typically, the 3rd party&#39;s identification ID.
-- Shallow - when shallow is set to True this will return only contact data for the client file.
+- **shallow** - when shallow is set to True this will return only contact data for the client file.
 When set to False – this will return client contact data as well as the structure within the client file (Tabs, Rows and boxes)

 Curl Example: